tangentyh/notes-of-tan/javaNotes.md

 ## Class Loading

 1. class loading
-   - class loading process — only classes needed for the execution loaded
+   - class loading process — only classes needed for execution loaded, using the class loader of the method caller
      - load main program from disk or web
      - resolving — load fields or superclasses of another class type of the main program class
      - load classes required as the `main` method executes